 When you sear a piece of meat, you add to its flavor.
 You don’t “sear in” the juices, but you do caramelize the surface.
 When you cook up a good piece of meat with a solid sear, the heat and smoke produce a wonderfully complex taste that accentuates the natural taste of the meat.

 Searing also produces a contrast between the crispy outside and the tender inside.
-When you bite into a cut that has been seared, the texture and flavor create a contrast that just can’t be beat.
+When you bite into a cut that has been seared, the texture and flavor create a contrast that just can’t be beaten.
 A good sear brings out the taste of your meat, and it also creates a texture that accentuates the soft and juicy meat inside of the crust.

 Science has proven that you don’t need to sear your cuts of meat to keep them nice and juicy, but when you do sear them, you definitely add a layer of flavor and texture to your meat.
 The real goal of searing is to create a flavor that stimulates your taste buds.
 When you have a nice and crispy crust, the caramelized sugars give the meat a tasty and complex flavor that most people find quite appealing.